medplum/medplum/README.md

 Medplum is a developer platform that enables flexible and rapid development of healthcare apps.

 - **Medplum Auth** - End-to-end identity solution for easy user authentication, sign-in, and permissions using OAuth, OpenID, and SMART-on-FHIR.
-- **Medplum Clinical Data Repository (CDR)** - Backend server that hosts your healthcare data in a secure, compliant, and standards-based repository.
+- **Medplum Clinical Data Repository (CDR)** - A Backend server that hosts your healthcare data in a secure, compliant, and standards-based repository.
-- **Medplum API** - FHIR-based API for sending, receiving, and manipulating data.
+- **Medplum API** - A FHIR-based API for sending, receiving, and manipulating data.
 - **Medplum SDK** - Client libraries that simplify the process of interacting with the **Medplum API**.
-- **Medplum App** - Web application where you can view your data and perform basic editing tasks.
+- **Medplum App** - A Web application where you can view your data and perform basic editing tasks.
 You can also use the Medplum App to manage basic workflows.
 - **Medplum Bots** - Write and run application logic server-side without needing to set up your own server.
 - **UI Component Library** - React components designed to help you quickly develop custom healthcare applications.